All Episodes

 It's the way of the world.

-That's the image they project because they want you to think it's all a giant Cameron Diaz is like everybody else.
+That's the image they project because they want you to think it's all a giant.

-She had to fight for everything she has, and she's they're nipping at her heels now as she gets older, same thing with Julia Roberts.
+And they're nipping at her heels now as she gets older, standing with Julia Roberts.

 It doesn't change no matter where you are, no matter what kind of glamour.

-You take a look around you, the genuinely successful people that you see who you want to be, did not check their individualism at the door when they started their work.
+You take a look around you, the genuinely successful people that you see who you want to be did not check their individualism at the door when they started their work.

-They didn't check their self-interest at the door, and they didn't check their self-respect.
+They didn't check their self-interest at the door and they didn't check their self-respect.

 And they didn't turn over the belief in themselves to somebody else.